 There are a variety of tools and assessments on the market which can add real value to your process.
 Linking to cultural fit, do their behaviours fit in to the culture of the business?
 Do they have the leadership skills required to motivate and coach the team?
 We often stress to our clients not to take the results ‘too literal’, but they can often help you gain a more detailed insight into their ways of working and help you assess if their natural behaviours suit the role that is required of them.

 Often companies get too hung up on specifics and key experiences that they are looking for.
 Make sure you have a variety on your shortlists.
 Often clients are presented with backgrounds that they did not think would add value to their business but then often find themselves reassessing their requirement.
 This is not a negative.
 For example, for senior sales roles, clients often get too hung up on ‘the little black book’ and the instant value that the individual can bring to the business.
 However, do you only require a strong account manager to nurture and develop the relationships you already have?
 In manufacturing, for example, is it worth assessing someone with a strong technical background versus someone with a strong engineering background?
 If you are business heavily reliant on NPD then will this add more value for the future, rather than the present?

 Outside the Sector

-Through more detailed headhunting and assessment, along with adopting a different mind-set, Collingwood continue to add value and become a trusted advisor to our clients, ensuring a strong talent pipeline is identified for current and future success.
-As a result, Collingwood continue to help our clients assess and identify their most valuable asset, their people.
+Through more detailed headhunting and assessment, along with adopting a different mindset, Collingwood continue to add value and become a trusted advisor to our clients, ensuring a strong talent pipeline is identified for current and future success.
+As a result, Collingwood continues to help our clients assess and identify their most valuable asset, their people.

 For more information on the value that Collingwood can add to your senior management and Director level recruitment feel free to get in touch. +44 1829 732374